-1. The election of two directors.
-The nominees are:

-Wilbur J. Prezzano, Robert D. Johnson

-□ FOR all nominees listed above.

-□ FOR all nominees listed above except those selected nominees written on the line below:

-(INSTRUCTIONS: To withhold authority to vote for any individual nominee, write that nominee's name on the line provided above).

-The approval of the Roper Industries, Inc. 2006 Incentive Plan.

-2. The approval of the Roper Industries, Inc. 2006 Incentive P \Box FOR

-□ AGAINST

-□ ABSTAIN

-3. The approval of the proposed amendment to the Company's Restated Certificate of Incorporation, as amended, to eliminate time phase voting and give all outstanding shares of common stock of the Company one vote on matters properly submitted to the shareholders of the Company for their vote.

-The ratification of the appointment of Pricewater rhouseCoopers l LLP as the independen nt auditors of the Company. □ FOR □ AGAINST □ ABSTAIN

-5. To transact any other business properly brought before the meeting.

-\Box FOR \Box AGAINST

-□ ABSTAIN
+1. The election of two (2) directors.
+The nominees are: Wilbur J. Prezzano, Robert D. Johnson $\square$ FOR all nominees listed above. $\square$ FOR all nominees listed above except those s selected nomine es written on the line below: (INST RUCTIONS: To withhold authority to vote for any individual no minee, write that no minee's name on the line pro ovided above). ☐ WITHHOLD AUTHORITY to vote for all nominees listed above; 2.
+The approval of the Roper Industries, Inc. 2006 Incentive Plan. $\square$ FOR $\square$ AGAINST □ ABSTAIN 3.
+11 1 1 5 corporation, as amended, to eliminate time phase voting and give all submitted to the shareholders of the Company for their vote.
+ABSTAIN 4.
+The ratification of the appointment of Pricewater rhouseCoopers LLP as the independer nt auditors of the Company. $\square$ FOR $\square$ AGAINST $\square$ ABSTAIN 5.
+To transact any other business properly brought before the meet ing. $\square$ FOR $\square$ AGAINST □ ABSTAIN